 - discussing the ways in which someone may put themselves at risk online, - discussing risks posed by another person's online behaviour, - discussing when risk taking can be positive and negative - discussing "online reputation" and the positive and negative aspects of an online digital footprint.
-This could include longer-term considerations, i.e how past online behaviours could impact on their future, when applying for a place at university or a job for example

-- discussing the risks vs the benefits of sharing information online and how to make a judgement about when and how to share and who to share with; and - asking questions such as what might happen if I post something online?
+This could include longer-term considerations, i.e., how past online behaviours could impact on their future, when applying for a place at university or a job for example - discussing the risks vs the benefits of sharing information online and how to make a judgement about when and how to share and who to share with; and - asking questions such as what might happen if I post something online?
 Who will see it?
 Who might they send it to?

-9.0 Peer on peer abuse:
+10.0 Child on child abuse:

 Children can abuse other children.
 This may include physically, sexually or emotionally hurting others.
 All staff should recognise that children are capable of abusing their peers.
 This abuse may take place in school, out of school or online.
-The school has a 'zero tolerance' approach to all forms of peer on peer abuse
+The school has a 'zero tolerance' approach to all forms of child on child abuse, it is never acceptable; staff have an important role in preventing it.

-There is a clear recognition that even when there are no reported cases of peer on peer abuse, such abuse is likely to be taking place, and not reported.
+There is a clear recognition that even when there are no reported cases of child on child abuse, such abuse is likely to be taking place, and not reported.
 The school has a clear attitude of 'it could happen here', and when working in partnership with local schools this is revised to 'it does happen here'.
 The school recognises that failing to understand the scale of harassment and abuse, or downplaying some behaviours would lead to an unsafe environment, and a culture that could normalise abuse, meaning that children would accept it as normal, and not report.

 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.
+This includes challenging physical behaviour (potentially criminal in nature) such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them.